The New Hampshire Chicken is a hardy, yet friendly bird that closely resembles the Rhode Island Red.

 The egg color can vary from dark to lighter shades of brown, and it’s large sized with a deep yellow to orange yolk.

 They are healthy chickens, easily handled, and also economical to feed, making them a rewarding choice for anyone wanting to own an easygoing chicken.

 Feel Free To Share!

 Please feel free to share this article with your fellow chicken enthusiasts or those who are considering welcoming the New Hampshire chicken into their flock.

-Whether you are a seasoned chicken keeper or new to owning poultry, the New Hampshire chicken is simply a must for your coop!
+Whether you are a seasoned backyard chicken keeper or new to owning poultry, the New Hampshire chicken is simply a must for your coop!

-If want an alternative, another friendly dual-purpose chicken you might want to check out is the Salmon Faverolle.
+If you want an alternative, another friendly dual-purpose chicken you might want to check out is the Salmon Faverolle.